Tax-Savvy Charitable Giving With QCDs Can Benefit Both Giver and Receiver

 RMD Aggregation and Age Requirements of Roth and Traditional IRA Accounts

-As a member of Ed Slott’s Master Elite IRA Advisor Group, Mr. Rawl has direct access to Ed and his team of IRA experts.
-Ed Slott and Company is a valuable resource for knowing the facts and applying that to artful IRA planning.
 By Sarah Brenner, JD Director of Retirement Education Question: Can an RMD from an inherited IRA be taken out of your own traditional IRA?
-Jack Answer: Hi Jack, Aggregation of required minimum distributions (RMDs) can be complicated and we get a lot of questions [...]
+Jack Answer: Hi Jack, Aggregation of required minimum distributions (RMDs) can be complicated and we get a lot of questions on this topic.
+You can aggregate RMDs and take the total amount from one IRA in some cases.
+For example, if you have more than one of your own IRAs, you can aggregate your RMDs from each and take the full amount from one IRA. [...]

 Last-Minute IRA Tax Deadlines and Rules